Summer Camp

 Traditional field trips occur every Friday, offering exciting excursions to places such as The Edge, The Zoo & The Science Center.

-We are excited to announce the return of the Teen Field Trips!
-These will take place typically on Tuesday or Wednesday (depending on the location).
+We are excited to continue our Teen Camp Field Trips!
+These will take place typically on Wednesday or Thursday (depending on the location).
 Join our counselors & your friends as we venture to various locations in the community, including Cardinal games, the Humane Society, the library & more.

 - Week 5 • Mobile Escape Room